LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/conclusion.rst

 Conclusion
 **********

 This has been just a taste of Lasso programming.
-Hopefully this guide has whet your appetite, and you can now begin to use it for your own projects, which is always the best way to learn any language.
+Hopefully this chapter has whet your appetite, and you can now begin to use it for your own projects, which is always the best way to learn any language.